Private Internet Access VPN Review

 Speed

 Private Internet Access is a VPN provider established in 2010 and headquartered in the United States.
 It's owned by Kape Technologies, the parent company of ExpressVPN and CyberGhost, two other large VPN providers.
-Private Internet Access features open-source applications on a variety of platforms, servers in 90+ countries, obfuscation, multi-hop, and unlimited simultaneous connections.
+Private Internet Access offers open-source applications on various platforms, servers in over 90 countries, obfuscation, multi-hop, and unlimited simultaneous connections.

 Our Verdict

 Private Internet Access is good for torrenting.
-It has acceptable security that keeps your IP address and DNS queries within its tunnel while using it, and it allows you to download torrents without a data limit.
+It offers acceptable security, keeping your IP address and DNS queries within its tunnel while you use it, and allows you to download torrents without a data limit.
 That said, its kill switch doesn't work properly upon rebooting your system, as some unencrypted traffic leaks past the VPN.
 While you can pay with cryptocurrencies for better anonymity, you need to register with an email address and password that can be linked to your identity in the event of a data breach.

 Pros